-NCHS will ensure that disseminated information meets the standards of quality set forth in the OMB, HHS and NCHS guidelines.
-It is NCHS's policy to ensure and maximize the quality, objectivity, utility, and integrity of information that it disseminates to the public.
+NCHS will ensure that disseminated information meets the standards of quality set forth in the OMB, HHS, CDC, and NCHS guidelines.
+It is NCHS' policy to ensure and maximize the quality, objectivity, utility, and integrity of information that it disseminates to the public.
 We strive to provide information that is accurate, reliable, clear, complete, unbiased, and useful.
 We are committed to integrating the principle of information quality into every phase of information development, including creation, collection, maintenance, and dissemination.

-The pre-dissemination review described in the guidelines only applies to information disseminated on or after October 1, 2002.
+The guidelines apply only to information disseminated on or after October 1, 2002.
 The administrative mechanism for correction applies to information that the agency disseminates on or after October 1, 2002, regardless of when the agency first disseminated the information.